rzn-example-classroom/tutorial/README.md

 You may not want to create template repositories until you have created a Classroom (and associated semester-specific organization).
 In that case, return to this section after the "Adding students to your Classroom" section.

 For informational repositories like a syllabus, extra steps are required for students to view it.
-This isn't necessary in your "main" repository, because there shouldn't be any students there, but will be required for semester-specific repositories with an associated classroom.
+This isn't necessary in your "main" repository, because there shouldn't be any students there, but will be required for semester-specific repositories.
 However, these steps require an existing classroom, so visit the "Allowing students to access private repositories" section after you've created the prerequisite semester-specific organization and classroom.

 #### Basic repository creation
 1. Navigate to your organization's main page, and to the `Repositories` tab.